music-soul1-1/to-do-app/README.md

 # To-Do app

+## Note: this is Expo-managed project branch.
+Please switch to `master` as this branch will not be updated.

 ### Save your tasks and notes in one app!
 The app is built with [React Native](https://reactnative.dev/).
 It uses [Async Storage](https://react-native-async-storage.github.io/async-storage/) to save data.